peter-x/synclist/README.md

 If two revisions of an item are too different (especially when the text changes drastically), splitting the item into two could be reasonable (this needs to be investigated).
-For this, an independent copy of the item is created, where the guid is the hash value of the revision that is to be cloned (the one with the smaller revision is used).
+For this, an independent copy of the item is created, where the id is the hash value of the revision that is to be cloned (the one with the smaller revision is used).
 This method could result in duplicates and its feasibility has to be determined.